Free Things to Do in Freetown

 Get outside and explore without spending a dime.

-Leicester Peak Hike Free
+Leicester Peak Road Sunrise Free

 Budget-Friendly Extras